SK1793/weatherMe/README.md

 # weatherMe
-This is an Android App For Dowloading Files.
+This is an Android App For Weather Foracst.

 (Below Are some ScreenShots Of the App)